-In terms of Section 17 of the Act:
+In terms of Section 15 of the Act:

-D. INDIGENT OWNERS
+F. INDIGENT OWNERS

-a) In terms of the Act, measures to alleviate the rates burden of the destitute have to be taken;

-- b) Relief as contained in the UMhlathuze Municipality Indigent Policy will be applied; - c) Council may grant an additional amount in value above the impermissible value as stipulated in the MPRA on which no rates will be applied.
+- a) In terms of the Act, measures to alleviate the rates burden of the destitute have to be taken; - b) Relief as contained in the UMhlathuze Municipality Indigent Policy will be applied, 100% rebate on all services; - c) Council may grant an additional amount in value above the impermissible value as stipulated in the MPRA on which no rates will be applied.
 This determination will be made annually during the budget review process and - d) The reduction will be applied only to a property that is developed and used solely for residential purposes.

-E. DISASTER MANAGEMENT
+G. DISASTER MANAGEMENT

-- a) A reduction in the municipal valuation as contemplated in section 15(1)(d) of the Act will be granted where the value of a property is affected by fire damage, demolishment, floods, drought or other natural disasters. - b) The reduced valuation will be applied from the start of the financial year following the evaluation. - c) The reduction will be in relation to the certificate issued for this purpose by the Municipal Valuer.
+- a) A reduction in the municipal valuation as contemplated in section 15(1)(d) of the Act will be granted where the value of a property is affected by fire damage, demolishment, floods, drought or other natural disasters. - b) The reduced valuation will be applied from the start of the financial year following the evaluation. - c) The reduction will be in relation to the certificate issued for this purpose by the Municipal Valuer. - d) Rebate will be given upon application.
+The split in terms of demolishing must come from the Valuer.
+Partial rebate is where 50% or more of a building is affected or demolished.
+Complete (100%) rebate is where the whole building is demolished and cannot be used at all.
+No rebate will be given to properties that does not meet above criteria and the split must be confirmed by the Valuer.